hyriver/pygeohydro/docs/paper.md

 access to some of the USGS (United States Geological Survey) databases and has two versions in [R](https://github.com/USGS-R/dataRetrieval) and [Python](https://github.com/USGS-python/dataretrieval).
-There is also a R Package with the same name, [HydroData](https://github.com/mikejohnson51/HydroData), and provide access to 15 earth system datasets.
-Although these packages offer similar functionalities to `Hydrodata`, none of the Python packages offer access to datasets from diverse sources and post-processing functionalities that `Hydrodata` provides.
+There is also a R Package with the same name, [HydroData](https://github.com/mikejohnson51/HydroData), that provides access to 15 earth system datasets.
+Although these packages offer similar functionalities to `Hydrodata`, none of the Python packages offer access to datasets from diverse sources and offer post-processing functionalities that `Hydrodata` provides.

 # Acknowledgements